top of page

 Lifestyle Changes for Better Brain Health

-A new clinical trial suggests lifestyle changes improve brain function and slow down memory decline in people with mild cognitive Impairment (MCI).
-The research led by Dr. Dean Ornish and his team investigated whether intensive changes involves in diet, exercise, stress management, and social support could benefit individuals with MCI.
+A new clinical trial suggests lifestyle changes improve brain function and slow down memory decline in people with mild cognitive impairment (MCI).
+The research, led by Dr. Dean Ornish and his team, investigated whether intensive changes in diet, exercise, stress management, and social support could benefit individuals with MCI.

-The study promoted a whole-food, plant-based diet—consisting of fruits, vegetables, whole grains, legumes, and nuts—while avoiding three categories of items.
-First, harmful fats such as trans fats, which are often found in baked goods and fried foods.
-Second, highly processed saturated fats, typically found in sausages and bacon.
+The study promoted a whole-food, plant-based diet of fruits, vegetables, whole grains, legumes, and nuts.
+It suggested avoiding three categories of unhealthy items.
+First, harmful fats like trans fats in baked and fried foods.
+Second, highly processed saturated fats in sausages and bacon.
 Third, refined carbohydrates and sugary treats, including white bread, pasta, white rice, soda, sweetened beverages, candy, and pastries.

-Participants performed regular exercise routines including aerobic activities such as walking for at least 30 minutes a day.
+Participants performed regular exercise routines of walking for at least 30 minutes a day.
 They also practiced meditation and gentle yoga for stress relief for a total of one hour each day.
-In addition, they took part in support groups one hour each, three times a week build a sense of community and accountability.
+In addition, they took part in support groups for one hour each, three times a week.
 For example, Alzheimer’s San Diego’s support groups and social activities and outings provide all kinds of activities and events that are enjoyed by people living with memory loss and a companion.

-The results indicated participants with the lifestyle changes experienced improvements in both cognition and daily functioning.
-These improvements included better memory and recall, enhanced attention and focus, increased processing speed, improved executive functions, greater independence in daily activities, and improved mood.
-The study even detected beneficial changes in blood markers such as beta-amyloid levels, inflammatory markers (e.g., C-reactive protein), brain-derived neurotrophic factors (BDNF), markers of insulin sensitive/glucose metabolism, oxidative stress markers linked to Alzheimer’s disease.
+The results indicated participants experienced improvements in both cognition and daily functioning.
+These improvements included better memory and recall, enhanced attention and focus, and increased processing speed.
+The study even detected changes in blood markers such as beta-amyloid levels, inflammatory markers (e.g., C-reactive protein), brain-derived neurotrophic factors (BDNF), markers of insulin sensitive/glucose metabolism, oxidative stress markers linked to Alzheimer’s disease.

 Although the research involved a relatively small group of 49 participants, it provides encouraging evidence that our daily habits, including what we eat, how active we are, and the way we manage stress, can play a key role in brain health.